-Full final year re-introducing returning students to RCA/Imperial pushing them further along the Master’s trajectory towards solo graduation projects.
-The second year of the GID programme is held at RCA/Imperial South Kensington campus, London, UK.
+The full final year re-introduces returning students to the RCA/ICL and pushes them further along the Master’s trajectory towards solo graduation projects.
+The second year of the GID programme is held at RCA/ICL South Kensington campus, London, UK.
 Accommodation is arranged by the students.

-RCA/Imperial courses are taught or run in parallel.
-Students on the need to take all modules.
+RCA/ICL courses are taught or run in parallel.
+Students undertake all modules.
 The description of the modules are as follows: